Just like in real life, marketing is way more fun when you have friends.

 It has a built-in search engine for finding potential partners, along with their email addresses and LinkedIn profiles.

-It also comes with built-in AI personalizations, so it will speed up the whole outreach deal – from start to finish.
+It also comes with built-in AI personalizations, so it will increase the productivity of the whole outreach deal – from start to finish.

 It also has pre-built campaign templates for every partner recruitment strategy in this article.